 The event composer works just like your current calendar system, and any event you create with it will automatically sync back to the room's calendar.
 Same thing for editing existing events.

 If you like the way you book meetings today, you don't have to use Robin to create new events, but most folks find it easier when room scheduling is involved.

 You can also invite others by entering their email address or (for other Robin users) their name.
 We'll try to auto-complete names based on past events and current user lists within Robin.

 Automatic conflict checks

 This event composer has a few extra tricks that make it easy to avoid scheduling conflicts.
 Whenever you pick a time, Robin will automatically check to see if the room has a conflict and show you a "preflight" confirmation at the bottom of the window.
 If Robin knows of a fellow invitee's schedule conflict, it will also warn you of those too.

 If you are booking an event that falls within the confirmation window a Book and Check In Now button will replace the Book Now button.
 Automatically checking you into the event upon booking the event.

 Find a space

-If this space is booked up for the time you would like to create an event, or you feel there is a better space to accommodate your event just click the Find a space button on the bottom of the event composer.
+If this space is booked up for the time you would like to create an event, or you feel there's a better space to accommodate your event, just click the Find a space button on the bottom of the event composer.
 Clicking Find a space will redirect you to the office search page.